 In accordance with the Limited Liability Companies Act, the shareholders decide on the remuneration of the members of the Board of Directors in the Annual General Meeting.
 The task of drafting the proposal for the remuneration of the members of the Board of Directors has been assigned to the Shareholders’ Nomination Board, established following the decision of the Annual General Meeting 2020.

-The members of Board of Directors who live outside Finland will be paid EUR 900 for each meeting if the member travels to Finland only for that meeting.
+The members of the Board of Directors who live outside Finland will be paid EUR 900 for each meeting if the member travels to Finland only for that meeting.
 The fee will be paid in cash.
-When the member of Board of Directors attends the meeting by telephone or other electronic means, no fee will be paid for that meeting.
+When the member of the Board of Directors attends the meeting by telephone or other electronic means, no such separate fee will be paid for that meeting.
 No fee is paid for decisions made without convening a meeting.

 The Board of Directors determines the salary, bonuses and other benefits of the CEO.
 The remuneration of the CEO consists of a fixed monthly salary, fringe benefits, and performance-based incentive programs.